Imagining Possibilities for Music Learning & Teaching

 Curious what goes into writing a book about music curriculum?

-The Book Progress Hub is where I share the work behind the work.
+The Book Progress Hub is where I share the work behind the work and where you can pick up ideas long before the book launches.

 Inside the hub, you’ll find:

-- Glimpses of the book before it becomes a finished text.
+- Early glimpses of the book before it’s finished

 About Evan Tobias